 Part one of the trip was insane to say the least.
 It was night time but the rooms had electricity, so there was some kind of light reaching us as we sat outside on the sand.
 I would find myself doing the same things over and over again.
 Then everything would vanish and I find myself somewhere else.

 The water coming out of the sink in the bathroom is salty and I know that, but I find myself so thirsty that I go drink from it, which makes me more thirsty.
-My soberish friend would try to stop me but five minutes later I would do it again.
+The soberish woman would try to stop me but five minutes later I would do it again.
 And then again and again and again.

 I remember sitting on the shore and seeing the South of Egypt train right in front of me in the sea.
 I could even see the soldiers riding inside the train going home to their families.
 The maddening part is that your brain convinces itself with whatever explanation it is in order to match the hallucination.
 So I say to myself: